egbakou/domainverifier/README.md

 		"tag name",
 		"verification-code")

-fmt.Println("Is onwershsip verified:", isVerified)
+fmt.Println("Is ownership verified:", isVerified)
 ```

 ### 🚀 JSON file upload method

 In the JSON method,  you need to create a JSON file that contains a specific structure, including a key-value pair that proves ownership of the domain.
-User then upload the JSON file to his website's root directory.
+Users then upload the JSON file to their website's root directory.

-Once the JSON file is uploaded, the ownership verification service can access the file and verify the contents to confirm that the user indeed own the domain.
+After the JSON file has been uploaded, the ownership verification service can access it and verify its contents to confirm that the user does indeed own the domain.

 💻 Generation